 I was quite pleased with my homemade spinach-infused tagliatelle served with a beef and veal Bolognese sauce.
 Yum.
 Joan had one of the weekly specials which was a homemade pappardella pasta served with rock shrimp, wild mushrooms, and cherry tomatoes in a garlic white wine sauce.

-Their wine list featured Italian and California wines and they also have an extensive cocktail menu.
+Their wine list features Italian and California wines and they also have an extensive cocktail menu.
 We finished the meal by splitting an order of the cannoli… as one should… from their dessert menu.

 Sam’s Anchor Cafe